-$\Delta Y = [1 - b(1 - t) - t]^{-1} = \lambda_2.$ As we see, the main role in the multiplier process of creating equilibrium output is played by the joint marginal propensity of households and the government to purchase goods and services [b(1 - t) + t].
+$\Delta Y = [1 - b(1 - t) - t]^{-1} = \lambda_2.$

+As we see, the main role in the multiplier process of creating equilibrium output is played by the joint marginal propensity of households and the government to purchase goods and services [b(1 - t) + t].
 This parameter is the weighted value of two types of marginal propensity.
-One of them-b-is the marginal propensity of households to consume, and the other is the marginal propensity of the government to purchase products and services.
-In the model under consideration, the latter is equal to one, since, according to (11a), each additional unit of net tax revenue is fully spent on government purchases.
+One of them -b - is the marginal propensity of households to consume, and the other is the marginal propensity of the government to purchase products and services.
+In the model under consideration, the latter is equal to one, since, according to (12), each additional unit of net tax revenue is fully spent on government purchases.
 The two values of marginal propensity (b and 1) are weighted according to 1 - t and t.
-Since the marginal propensity for government purchases of products and services is greater than b (0 < b < 1), the greater the value of t, the higher the joint marginal propensity [b(1 - t) + t] will be.
+Since the marginal propensity for government purchases of products and services is greater than $b (0 \le b \le 1)$, the greater the value of t, the higher the joint marginal propensity [b(1-t)+t] will be.
 And this means that, in the case of a high average tax rate, a large part of the income goes into the market in the form of spending and, all else being equal, the level of equilibrium output is also high.

-From what has been said, it follows that when the marginal propensity of households to consume is low in a country, and government purchases are planned in accordance with (11a), then to stimulate aggregate demand and increase equilibrium output, it is advisable to raise the average tax rate.
+From what has been said, it follows that when the marginal propensity of households to consume is low in a country, and government purchases are planned in accordance with (12), then to stimulate aggregate demand and increase equilibrium output, it is advisable to raise the average tax rate.
 At the same time, it should be taken into account that implementing this measure will not affect the total amount of household consumption and will only increase the part of output that will go to providing for government purchases.
-Version III of the Keynesian model of aggregate demand We consider one more version of the Keynesian model, which differs from Version II given above in how it describes the correlation between G and T. In particular,

-Figure 3.
-Relationship Between G and T in Conditions of Autonomous Purchases suppose that only a certain part of the net taxes going to the budget is used for purchases, and the rest is used to service government debt and create a reserve fund.
+Version III of the Keynesian Model.
+We consider one more version of the Keynesian Model, which differs from Version II given above in how it describes the correlation between G and T. In particular, suppose that only a certain part of the net taxes going to the budget is used for purchases, and the rest is used to service government debt and create a reserve fund.
 In addition, we will assume that part of the government purchases is determined exogenously and does not depend on taxes.
-In such conditions, the correlation between G and T can be expressed by the following linear function: $$G = gT + G_0, \tag{17}$$ where $\hat{G}0$ is the autonomous value of government purchases the amount of which does not depend on taxes and is determined exogenously.
+In such conditions, the correlation between G and T can be expressed by the following linear function:

+$$G = gT + \tilde{G}0, \qquad (16)$$

+where \tilde{G}0 is the autonomous value of government purchases the amount of which does not depend on taxes and is determined exogenously.
 In conditions of insufficient tax revenues, this part of purchases can be made through borrowing; and g is the marginal propensity for government purchases.
 This parameter should be seen as exogenously regulated.
-Based on the situation existing in the economy, the government can increase or decrease the value of g, but in any case the marginal propensity to purchase must satisfy the condition $0 \le g \le 1$ , which is a fairly natural requirement.
-Figure 3 shows that in the case of (17), if the amount of net taxes going to the budget T is less than $T{k^2}$ then (G-T) > 0.
-Consequently, there is a primary budget deficit.
-If $T > T_k$ , then there is a primary budget surplus (positive primary balance).
-And finally, a balanced primary budget is reached at the point K, at which time $G_k = T_k = \tilde{G}0/(1-g)$ .
-In model (1)-(6), we replace the condition $G = G_0$ with (17) and call the system thus obtained Version III of the Keynesian model.
-It is easy to establish that, according to this version, equilibrium output is determined by the following equation: $$Y = \lambda_3 A_3, \tag{18}$$ where:
+Based on the situation existing in the economy, the government can increase or decrease the value of g, but in any case the marginal propensity to purchase must satisfy the condition $0 \le g \le 1$, which is a fairly natural requirement.

+In model (1)-(6), we replace the condition $G = G_0$ with (16) and call the system thus obtained Version III of the Keynesian Model.
+It is easy to establish that, according to this version, equilibrium output is determined by the following equation:

+$$Y = \lambda_3 A_3 \,, \tag{17}$$

+where:

-$$A{3} = a + I{0} + \tilde{G}{0} + NX{0}, \tag{19}$$ $$\lambda_3 = \frac{1}{1 - b(1 - t) - gt} = \frac{1}{(1 - b) - t(g - b)}.$$ (20)
+$$A_3 = a + I_0 + \tilde{G}0 + NX_0, \qquad (18)$$

+$$\lambda_3 = \frac{1}{1 - b(1 - t) - gt} = \frac{1}{(1 - b) - t(g - b)}.$$ (19)